jlapeyre/Symata.jl/README.md

 ##### Apart

-Together(product) rewrites a product as a sum of terms with mininmal denominators.
+Together(product) rewrites a product as a sum of terms with minimal denominators.